nicolaslara/solana-masp/docs/protocol-soundness.md

 The proof MUST bind to the exact ordering of nullifiers and commitments.
 Reordering MUST invalidate the proof.

+**Ciphertext hashes (outputs-only, Option 1A baseline):**

+If ciphertexts are posted out-of-band via Tx A, then Tx B MUST also bind to the per-output ciphertext hash values `ct_hashes[MAX_OUTPUTS]` for enabled output slots.
+This can be done by:

+- adding `ct_hashes` as explicit public inputs (verification binds them “for free”), or
+- including `ct_hashes` inside `tx_binding` and having the circuit recompute `tx_binding` accordingly.

 **Output semantics (recommended wallet layout):**

 - Output 0: **payment** to recipient